-When you see your friend, research and observe the signs of drug addiction by noticing needle marks on their arms, if they are thirsty, sweaty, or have small pupils.
-If they are tackling alcoholism, see if they smell of alcohol, have slurred speech, are clumsy, or have empty bottles and cans all around their environment.
+When you see your addict friend, research and observe the signs of drug addiction.
+Notice needle marks on their arms, whether they are thirsty, sweaty, or have small pupils.
+If they are tackling alcoholism, see if they smell of alcohol, have slurred speech, are clumsy, or have empty bottles and cans all-around their environment.
 An addiction means that someone is using more drugs to get rid of withdrawal symptoms, are developing a tolerance, are continuing to use despite the negative consequences, neglecting their obligations, their physical appearance and health.

 Tell your friend to look into treatment options and not to get discouraged if one option does not work as there are many.
 People recover from drug addiction every day and everyone has the power to be successful.
 There is outpatient therapy for less serious addictions where you can check in with your drug counselor every day without having to leave home or school or tell anyone you have a drug problem.
 Insurance companies keep that information safe and will always ask your permission about addressing it.
 Inpatient treatment is living at a facility for thirty, sixty, or ninety days for around-the-clock care.

 Your friend should not lose hope in finding someone to help them as there are, according to the National Institute on Drug Abuse, 3,500 board-certified doctors specialized in treating addiction.
 You can go visit the website of the American Society of Addiction Medicine and click “Find Physician.”
 The American Academy of Addiction Psychiatry has a “Patient Referral” program as well on their website.